-Exercise is an important and vital part of any pregnancy.
+Exercise should always be an important and vital part of life, not just during pregnancy.
 Proper exercise can help throughout your pregnancy by reducing pregnancy symptoms and increasing your energy.
 However, if not done safely and properly, exercise can sometimes cause pregnancy complications.
 It is important to avoid certain types of exercise and to be aware of all of the dangers that could come along with excess exercising.
 By keeping these things in mind, exercise can be an integral and fun part of your pregnancy.

 Exercises to avoid

 Most exercises can be enjoyable and beneficial during pregnancy.
 Low-impact, low-intensity pregnancy exercises, like walking, yoga, and swimming, can help to keep you fit and healthy.
 And these activities will not put too much stress on either you or your baby.
 However, there are certain exercises that you should avoid while you are pregnant.
 Some of these exercises during pregnancy can be dangerous to both you and your baby's health.
 Exercises that may be best to put off for the next nine months of your pregnancy include:

 - Exercises that are of high-intensity, such as marathon running and cycling, or high-impact aerobics.